What is Newborn Screening?

-Newborn screening (NBS) is a nationwide program to find babies born with certain health conditions in order to begin treatment early and prevent serious, lifelong problems.
+Newborn screening (NBS) is a nationwide program to find babies born with certain health conditions and get them to a doctor to treat them.
+Early treatment may prevent serious, lifelong problems.
 In many states, babies are screened for more than 50 different health conditions.
 You can learn what your state screens for here.

 One of the conditions screened for is cystic fibrosis (CF).
 CF causes people to have breathing and digestive problems that can be treated with the help of special CF health care providers.
 For more information on cystic fibrosis, read What Is CF?

 Why is NBS done?

 All babies in the U.S. are screened because the earlier a child is diagnosed and treatment is started, the healthier the child will be.
 What’s more, most babies born with a screened-for condition do not appear to have health problems at first.
 Newborn screening helps us identify these babies before they become ill so they can be treated and stay as healthy as possible.